ssdev-95/softea-house/README.md

 - [x] Java. :D

+## How to run locally

+>> Needs at least Java 8 SDK, preferrably use Java 17 SDK.

+Once cloned this repo, simply run the ` run.sh ` script file that where provided or make your own if not using an Unix like OS.

 > All thanks to [Amorim](https://github.com/code-pisces/) for come with this great idea, and for [Medeiro](https://github.com/liverday) for inciting me to embrace Java, again rsr..